top of page

 BE ENCOURAGED

 Oh hey there!
-So, we know you’re strapped for time and energy and headspace and precious caffeine.
-So for this month’s blog post, we’re going to get straight to the point.
+We know you’re strapped for time, energy, headspace, and precious caffeine.
+So this month, we’re going to get straight to the point.
 Deal?
 Deal.

 • Actual tools that the Uncommon Team actually uses in their actual personal and professional lives.
 Actually.
 PLUS!
 All the things we’ve learned in our research about digital tools we can maximize.

-• Tips and tricks for what is most important to stay organized
+• Tips and tricks for prioritizing what matters most

-• Common challenges with solutions for you to try RIGHT NOW!
+• Common challenges with easy-to-implement solutions you can try RIGHT NOW!

-• First and foremost, time management really comes down to setting boundaries for yourself.
-If you’re overwhelmed, these tools can help in some way but don’t be afraid to take a serious look at how you’re spending your valuable time.
-And be okay with saying no to people, places, and things that don’t serve you!
+• First and foremost, time management really comes down to setting boundaries.
+If you’re feeling overwhelmed, these tools can help you with some quick wins, but don’t be afraid to take a serious look at how you’re spending your valuable time.
+And let’s start to be okay with saying no to people, places, and things that don’t serve you!

-• Our organization practices are always a work in progress, and we change and evolve over time.
-Try what you think might work for you, and let us know how it goes!
-We’d love to hear about it!
+• Our organization practices are always a work in progress!
+Try what you think might work for you, allow your methods to change and evolve, and let us know how it goes!
+We’d love to hear all about it!

-• None of these are sponsored products - we actually use what we say we use, we’ve done our research on how we can use these tools better going forward, and we just want to share them with you!
+• And just so we’re clear: None of these are sponsored products.
+We actually use what we say we use, we’ve done our research on how we can use these tools better going forward.
+Now, we just want to share them with you!

 Let’s get into it, shall we?!